A Graph Minors Approach to Temporal Sequences: Temporal sequences

 \begin{dfn}[$2$-component] Let $G$ be a graph and $t$ a $2$-separator of $G$.
 Consider the graph $G-t$.
 For each connected component $c$ of $G-t$, we call the subgraph obtained from $G$ by deleting all of the vertices not in $c$ or $t$, and all edges between the two vertices of $t$ a \emph{$2$-component} at $t$.
 For each edge $e$ spanning $t$ in $G$, we also call the subgraph of $G$ consisting of $e$ and its endvertices $t$ a \emph{$2$-component}. \end{dfn} Observe that the $2$-components at a given $2$-separator pairwise share exactly the separator vertices and the family of their edge sets forms a partition of the edge set of $G$.
 Given a $2$-connected graph $G$ and a $2$-separator $t$ of $G$, we say that $t$ is a \emph{tuplet} if it has at least three $2$-components.
-In particular, we note that tuplets are \emph{totally nested}; that is, nested with all $2$-separators.